 25% State Tax Credit

-The Mississippi Historic Preservation Tax Incentives Program offers a 25% tax credit for the rehabilitation of historic structures used for business purposes.
-Owner-occupied dwellings and properties used for income-producing purposes are eligible.
+The Mississippi Historic Preservation Tax Incentives Program offers a 25% tax credit for the rehabilitation of historic structures used for income-producing purposes.
 Expenditures must have been incurred after January 1, 2006, to qualify.

 Properties qualifying for the 20% federal preservation tax credit automatically qualify for the state tax credit.
 The combined federal and state credits can reduce the cost of a certified rehabilitation of an income-producing historic structure by 45%.